Spyder01/Zephir/README.md

 zephir-rs package --dir ./my-function --output ./function.zephir
 ```

-Packages a directory into a `.zephir` artifact.
+Packages a directory into a `.zephir` compressed artifact.

 ---